 - Complaints against the police- within 6 years of event

-Contact DPP Law by completing our online form where our specialist team is based.
+Contact DPP Law by completing our online form.
 When you get in touch, please be prepared to answer the following questions:

 - Did the police charge you with any offence?

 - Have you been found guilty at court?

 - Were you injured during arrest or detention?

 - Do you have anything else to claim for other than your injuries?

 - Do you intend to, or have you already, complained about the police’s conduct?

 - Do you want to claim compensation?